EndPointCorp/end-point-blog/2021/08/kubernetes.md

       Content root path: /app
 ```

 It indicates that the application is up and running.
-Now, navigate to `http://localhost:30000` in your browser of choice and you should see out REST API's Swagger UI:
+Now, navigate to `http://localhost:30000` in your browser of choice and you should see our REST API's Swagger UI:

 ![Swagger!](kubernetes/swagger.png)